 I realize that a number of people have tinkered around with this sort of question.
 A lot of the attention nowadays seems to be directed towards running regressions that compare CarAV(or Approximate Value) to where a player was selected in the draft.
 The results of some of these examinations can be interesting....but I just can't fully jump aboard the CarAV train.
 I'm not saying that CarAV is a bad statistic, it's just that I have some qualms about committing to it at this point in time.
 As these sorts of geeky stats go, I just think it might be trying to do a bit too much.

 I think my main problem with CarAV is that many people seem to be using it as a measure of a player's performance or contribution to a team.
 Some people seem to be using CarAV as a qualitative measure, when I think it is probably more of a quantitative statistic.
-It does a fine job of saying whether a player is getting on the field, but suspect it doesn't say much about what someone does once they are allowed to play.
+It does a fine job of saying whether a player is getting on the field, but I suspect it doesn't say much about what someone does once they are allowed to play.
 I'm just not sure we are at the point where we have a "one ring to rule them all" statistic, to easily sum up such a potentially complex question as to whether a player is "good" or not.
 Instead, I think CarAV might be more of a 'perceived performance' or 'perceived contribution' estimate, which is a very different sort of idea.
 It might tell us who the coaches have some confidence in, but not whether the coaches are right to feel this way.

 A player who is on a particularly effective unit (offensive line, defensive line or whatever) probably has a clear advantage in building up their CarAV results.
 It tends to be a very end result oriented statistic.
 If your team/unit does well, you get graded well, even if you might have been the weakest link in the chain.
 Getting selected for Pro Bowls and All Pro teams also has a significant effect on CarAV, and those selections can often be popularity contests that might favor high draft picks over a comparable player who was drafted later.
 The single biggest factor in CarAV is probably a player's ability to simply get on the field in the first place, where high draft picks will always have the edge, almost regardless of their actual performance.
 I just feel that CarAV might be weighted with some confirmation bias regarding high draft picks.

 Over the first 6 years of his career, Evan Mathis' average annual Approximate Value result was a 2.
 That's not a very good result, in the CarAV world.
 Opportunity clearly plays a significant role in all of this, as he (a 3rd round pick) was only asked to start in 22 out of a potential 96 (22.91%) games during this time period.
-In the last 3 years, when he was finally made a regular starter, his average annual Approximate Value was 8.66.
+In the last 3 years, when he was finally made a regular starter, his average annual Approximate Value was 8.66, a much more impressive result.
 On the other hand, the generally mediocre Michael Oher, who was selected in the 1st round, had an annual average Approximate Value result of 8 in his first five seasons, and his results never dipped below 7 in any year.
 Of course, Oher started every single one of the 80 games from the day he was drafted, despite wavering between an average to below average level of play.

 Now, some people might argue that perhaps Evan Mathis improved over time, and I'm sure that his coaches would love to take credit for this improvement, but I just can't buy into that idea.
 I think there were some fairly solid reasons to suspect that Mathis was always the more gifted player, as you can see in the post on the Lobotomy Line.
 Does anybody believe that Michael Oher is a comparable/superior talent to Evan Mathis?
-Or, is it just more likely that the challenge of exceeding/altering people's expectations of a player is a more difficult proposal when a team has invested less in a particular player in the first place?
+Or, is it just more likely that the challenge of exceeding/altering people's expectations of a player is a more difficult proposition when a team has invested less in a particular player in the first place?
 Hope is a flame that constantly burns bright when it comes to high draft picks.
 Hell, there are people still waiting for a Tim Tebow resurgence.

 Now, I realize that this is just one peculiar example of a possible shortcoming in CarAV, and criticizing CarAV really isn't my goal.
 CarAV has its uses.
 All I'm trying to say is that there are some issues which cause me to have concerns about whether the best players are consistently being put on the field.
 I have little doubt that the majority of high draft picks are reasonably talented, but assuming that the talent is there simply because they are high draft picks is a very different question.